SEI-R-6-21/u1_installations/README.md

 To complete this setup, follow the instructions starting from Step 2 at this link **[HERE](https://docs.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account)**.

-To check your installation run:
+To check your installation, run:

 ```bash
 ssh git@github.com